dask/dask/docs/source/ml.rst

        return result

-Dask and Optuna are often used together by running many objective functions in parallel, and synchronizing the scores and parameter selection on the Dask scheduler.
-To do this, we use the ``DaskStorage`` object found in Optuna.
+Dask and Optuna are often used together by running many objective functions in parallel and synchronizing the scores and parameter selection on the Dask scheduler.
+To do this, we use the ``DaskStore`` object found in Optuna.

 .. code-block:: python